SCECcode/UCVMC/README.md

 $ ./ucvm_setup.py

 Then answer the questions presented by script in the terminal window.
-It will ask you which models you would like to install (CVM-S5, CVM-S4, CVM-H, and CenCal).
+It will ask you which models you would like to install (CVM-H v15.1,CVM-S4, CVM-S4.26, CVM-S4.26.M01, and USGS CenCal).

 The script will then automatically download and install the models you selected.

-The default is to link statically.
-If you would like to enable dynamic linking, please use the argument -s.
+The default is to link dynamically.
+If you would like to create statically linked executables, please use the argument -s.
 E.g. ./ucvm_setup.py -s

 # 3.0 Technical Notes
 ## 3.1 MPI Compilers